 On July 27, 2017, we entered into an agreement to amend the warrants issued in connection with the Series A Preferred Stock Financing to provide notification and objection requirements with respect to the change of control provisions.
 The change of control provisions in the warrants had previously caused the warrants to be treated as a derivative liability as opposed to being treated as equity on our balance sheet.
-The warrants have been replaced by amended and restated warrants containing such notification and objection requirements (the "Amended and Restated Common Stock Purchase Warrants") so that the Amended and Restated Common Stock Purchase Warrants are now treated as equity on our balance sheet.
+The warrants have been replaced by amended and restated warrants containing such notification and objection requirements (the "Amended and Restated Common Stock Purchase Warrants are now treated as equity on our balance sheet.
 All other terms of the original warrants remain unchanged by the Amended and Restated Common Stock Purchase Warrants.